Junha0Zhang/BrainCalculator/README.md

 #### Installing BrainSuite's Nipype interface
 This code has been tested on
-- Mac Monterey (Windows is not supported, for Windows users please use a 64-bit Linux VM)
+- Mac Monterey (Windows is not supported unfortunately, for Windows users please use a 64-bit Linux VM like [Oracle VM VirtualBox](https://www.virtualbox.org/))
 - Python 3.9
 - BrainSuite v.21a